-Under the direction of the governor, the committee will identify, promote and implement membership strategies that will result in membership growth, and develop and implement a plan to organize new Rotary clubs within the district.
+Under the direction of the governor, the committee will identify, promote and implement membership strategies that will result in membership development and growth, and the formation and support of new Rotary and Rotaract clubs within the district.

-The chair must have significant knowledge of, commitment to, and experience with membership attraction and engagement activities.

-- a) Preference should be given to Rotarians who have been successful in inviting new members to join Rotary, implementing membership programs and who are members of clubs that have diversified membership. - b) Consideration should be given to those who have served as chairs of club committee(s) related to membership attraction and engagement. - c) Preference should be given to past district governors who have been active and successful in establishing new clubs.
+- a) The chair must have significant knowledge of, commitment to, and experience with membership attraction and engagement activities. - b) Preference should be given to Rotarians and Rotaractors who have been successful in inviting new members to join Rotary or Rotaract, implementing membership programs and who are members of clubs that have diversified membership. - c) Consideration should be given to those who have served as chairs of club committee(s) related to membership. - d) Preference should be given to individuals who have been active and successful in establishing and nurturing new clubs.